 Any skin cancer can spread beyond the original skin site.
 Skin cancers usually spread to lymph nodes and rarely to other parts of the body.
-Depending on the type and stage of your particular skin cancer you may need referral for specialized treatment.
+Depending on the type and stage of your particular skin cancer you may need a referral for specialised treatment.
 Your doctor will discuss what options are open to you and refer you on if the need arises.

-In some cases a whole lymph node is removed for testing rather than only part of it.
+In some cases, a whole lymph node is removed for testing rather than only part of it.
 The lymph node biopsy may be a sentinel lymph node.
 Testing of the biopsied lymph node will determine if more surgery is required or another form of treatment is required.

 Such hospitals have specialist departments such as Head and Neck units, Melanoma Units or Oncology units.

 Often referral for radiotherapy for BCC and SCC is required.
-In these cases the skin cancer may be very large, or surgery may not be possible for numerous reasons including health reasons.
+In these cases, the skin cancer may be very large, or surgery may not be possible for numerous reasons including health reasons.

 Radiation therapy can be used to cure small BCC or SCC and can delay the growth of more advanced cancers.

 Radiation therapy can also be used after surgery (called adjuvant treatment) to kill small areas of remaining cancer cells that cannot be removed with surgery alone.
 Adjuvant radiotherapy aims to lower the risk of cancer coming back after surgery.